Mercer Reynolds: Career

 Reynolds has been active in fundraising for community and civic organizations including Summerbridge, a tutoring program for inner-city youth in Cincinnati, the National Coalition for the Protection of Children and Families, and United Way of America.
 In the field of foreign policy, he sits on the advisory board of the Center for Strategic and International Studies and has been involved with the Bridging the Rift Foundation in the Middle East.

 Ambassadorship

 From August 2001 to September 2003, Reynolds served as the ambassador of the United States to Switzerland and Liechtenstein, although was criticized for his lack of qualifications or prior diplomatic experience.

 Personal life

-Reynolds and his wife, Gabrielle, live in Indian Hill, Ohio; they have five children.
-Gabrielle Reynolds was appointed by President Bush in 2004 to serve on the board of trustees of the Kennedy Center for the Performing Arts.
+Reynolds lives in Indian Hill, Ohio; he has five children.
+His deceased wife, Gabrielle Reynolds (1948-2018) was appointed by President Bush in 2004 to serve on the board of trustees of the Kennedy Center for the Performing Arts.
 Reynolds' daughter-in-law is Lindsay Reynolds, the former Chief of Staff of First Lady of the United States Melania Trump.

-Mercer was a Platform Tennis player for many years in the 70’s and 80’s and nationally ranked.
+Mercer was a platform tennis player for many years in the '70s and '80s and was nationally ranked.